millaw/Memcache-Object-Cache/README.md

 - Disable object caching.
 - Display an admin notice in the WordPress dashboard indicating that caching is not enabled.

+## Updates

+### Error Handling
+- Added error handling for the `addServer` method to notify the admin if the connection to the Memcache/Memcached server fails.

+### Input Validation
+- Implemented validation for cache keys and groups to ensure they are valid strings.
+Invalid inputs will throw an `InvalidArgumentException`.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the GPLv3 License.